xiaoella/find_my_laura_ashley/README.md

 I aimed to curate the dataset to closely mimic the type of images the model would encounter when deployed.
 Specifically, for the non-logo images, I selected examples that represent real listings.
 These images showcase various elements such as the dress, intricate details, and different parts of the label, thereby providing a comprehensive representation of the non-logo context.

 ### Instructions to Run
-**Running the script to make predictions on data collected from previous step:**
 ```
 python predict.py
 ```
+Note: run the script after data has been fetched and saved.

-This script processes all images in each listing folder that's associated with each listing, using a Random Forest model.
+This script will processes all images in each listing folder that's associated with each listing, using a Random Forest model.
 If the model detects a logo in any of the images for a given folder, it will classify that listing as 'True'.
 This indicates that it is likely a genuine Laura Ashley dress, as the presence of a logo in at least one image suggests authenticity.

 At the end of the script, a .csv file is generated, which is prepared for emailing (the next step).
 This file summarises the prediction results, as illustrated in the example image below:
 <img src="src/images/prediction_results.png" alt="prediction results"/>